venerasf/Venera/README.md

 }
 ```

-the user can see these variables with the `options` command:
+When the variables are setted in `VARS` table, the user is able to interact with them using the command `options` to list those variables, and then the command `set` to configure a value for a variable:

 ```
 (scripts/test/http.lua)>> options